 This guide to Salt Lake and Park City discount lift tickets resorts will help you navigate the confusing tangle of lift pass options to find your best deal.

 The challenge in finding these deals is that there are multiple ways to get discount tickets and each has its pros and cons.
-Check out these seven ways to leverage a discount and you’ll soon be on your way to the resorts with enough money left over for that hot chocolate.
+Check out these seven ways to leverage a Utah lift pass discount and you’ll soon be on your way to the resorts with enough money left over for that hot chocolate.

-Getting Park City Discount Lift tickets
+Getting Park City Discount Lift Tickets

 Park City Resort

-Full ticket price: $145 (sort of)
+Full ticket price: $169-179 (sort of)

 Deer Valley Resort